r-dube/pickingflowers/nz.md

 ## Huawei's claims
 In \[YouTube2019\], Huawei's deputy CEO for New Zealand - Andrew Bowater - makes several claims regarding Huawei and its direct competitors.
-We document these claims below fact-check them against publicly available documentation.
+We document these claims below and fact-check them against publicly available documentation.

 ### Ownership
 Huawei statement: "We are ...
 100% owned by our own staff."